All Episodes

 That's wrong.

-I mean, that's that's an incorrect conclusion.
+I mean, that's an incorrect conclusion.

 The correct conclusion is that China will automate first.